Do you want your college to get prepared for NAAC accreditation?

 Are you expecting a NAAC peer team visit?

-What are the necessary steps you are taking for getting accredited?
+Thinking what are the necessary steps you are taking for getting accredited?

-How To Prepare The Self Study Report (SSR)
+Preparing The Self Study Reports (SSR)

-- Proof of contribution toward the core values.
+- Proof of contribution toward the core values

-- Proof of building from the strengths recognized by the institution.
+- Proof of building from the strengths recognized by the institution

-- Actions taken/corrective measures applied to overcome the shortcomings identified by the institutions.
+- Actions taken/corrective measures applied to overcome the shortcomings identified by the institutions

-- The efforts put from the institution's side toward the enhancement of quality.
+- The efforts put from the institution's side toward the enhancement of quality

 The steering committee's coordinator can also act as the institutional facilitator during the peer team visit.
 The institution must pay close attention to and strictly follow the guidelines and instructions of the formats provided by the NAAC during the preparation of SSR.
 The SSR must be submitted in a soft copy along with hard copies, 5 in case of affiliated or autonomous or constituent colleges and 8 in case of a university.